dvlab-research/MR-GSM8K/README.md

 We encourage other SOTA Math LLMS to try out our benchmark and return its results to us.
 We would be happy to include it in the `eval_results` and update the evaluation tables below for you.

 ## News
-[2024.01.19] We submitted our second draft of MR-GSM8K paper with minor cleaning of the dataset and introduced our novel metrics MR-Score.
+[2024.01.19] We submitted our second draft of MR-GSM8K(renamed from DiagGSM8k) paper with minor cleaning of the dataset and introduced our novel metrics MR-Score.
+This update is mainly for naming consistency for the future expansion to more subjects and different difficulties.
+Please rest in sure that this should be our (hopefully) last major updates on the repo config and we are sorry for the confusion!

 [2024.01.07] We are working hard on creating a more holistic and multifaceted evaluation benchmark that broadens the scope and difficulty levels of current MR-GSM8K.
-Please stay tuned and consider adding a star for updates!
+Please stay tuned and consider adding a star for updates.

 [2023.12.28] We submitted our first draft of MR-GSM8k paper and also open-sourced the benchmark and its evaluation results